Comprehensive Guide to Different Types of Tires

 These tires are best for highways but aren’t as good as winter or all-terrain tires in poor weather conditions.

-They can get you around the city during the week and on the highway during the weekends.
+They can get you around the city during the week and on the highway on weekends.

 7. All-terrain Tires